alisonruthhughes/ens-validation/README.md

 # ENS Validation

-Following the alorithm used for Google's IDN policy, this library can validate a ENS domain.
+Following the algorithm used for Google's IDN policy, this library can validate a ENS domain.

 ## Test